senthilrch/kube-fledged/README.md

 Run the following command to remove _kube-fledged_ from the cluster.

 ```
-$ make remove (if you deployed using YAML manifests)
+$ make remove-kubefledged (if you deployed using YAML manifests)
-$ make remove-all (if you deployed using Helm Operator)
+$ make remove-operator-and-kubefledged (if you deployed using Helm Operator)
 ```

 ## How it works